Do I need personal tax advice?

 When you buy shares, you usually pay stamp duty, which is calculated depending on how you buy them.

-You may also need to pay CGT if you sell shares you own for a profit, exceed your annual allowance and don’t hold your investments in an ISA, or don’t sell or gift shares to your spouse of civil partner.
+You may also need to pay CGT if you sell shares you own for a profit, exceed your annual allowance and don’t hold your investments in an ISA, or gift shares to someone who is not your spouse or civil partner.

 If you earn dividends, you may have to pay dividend tax if the amount exceeds your allowance (and is not held in an ISA or pension).